Maximize the security of your encrypted data

 Quantum random data, delivered

-A high-output quantum random number generator is available as an optional feature of the Smartcrypt Enterprise Manager when deployed as a hardware appliance.
-The QRNG was developed by QuintessenceLabs, PKWARE’s technology partner and the world's leading provider of quantum cybersecurity solutions.
+A high-output quantum random number generator is available as an optional feature of the PKWARE Enterprise Manager when deployed as a hardware appliance.
+The qRNG was developed by QuintessenceLabs, PKWARE’s technology partner and the world's leading provider of quantum cybersecurity solutions.

 PKWARE's qRNG feature generates random data by measuring a phenomenon in which particles travel across a barrier that—according to classical mechanics—they should not be able to cross.
 The phenomenon creates random fluctuations in an electrical current, which are measured, digitized, and digitally processed to generate ultra-high bandwidth random numbers.
 Full-entropy data is generated at 1Gb/second, and can be harnessed for key generation or any other cryptographic application.